 While the contribution is a member obligation, the employer may agree to pay the contribution for the member as a benefit.
+Employer-paid member THIS Fund contributions are not reportable as creditable earnings.

 Effective January 1, 2002, the member THIS Fund contributions are tax exempt and must be excluded from the employee's taxable income.